 What can families expect after their child's procedure?

 After a hernia operation, the patient will have some pain.
 Many times this is controlled with over-the-counter pain medicines, but in some cases prescription pain medicine will be prescribed.
-The child may need to rest at home for up to a week before returning to school, and will likely have to refrain from full strenuous activities for a month.
+Expected recovery time for children is typically 2-3 days, and the child may need to rest at home for up to a week before returning to school.
+Expected recovery time for teens may be 5-7 days.
+Patients will likely have to refrain from full strenuous activities for a month.

 More Information about Inguinal Hernias